-Sweet and Sour Chicken Puri (Indian Restaurant Style)
+Sweet and Sour Chicken Puri (Indian Takeaway Style)

 Two varieties of chicken puri are common on Scottish Indian restaurant and takeaway menus: hot (sometimes called Bombay style) and sweet and sour (sometimes called Punjabi style).
 In England, the same dish might be known as ‘chicken chaat puri’ or a variant thereof.
 As the name implies, puri bread accompanies the dish.
 Puri bread is fried in oil, but it is deliciously light and crispy.
 Chicken puri can be considered a half portion of curry, so you might see it in the starters section on some menus.